FESOM/fesom2_doc/doc/getting_started/getting_started.rst

 The clock file
 --------------

-The clock file is usually located in your output directory (e.g. ``results``) and controls the time.
-At the start of a new experiment that we want to be initialized from climatology (a so-called cold start), the ``fesom.clock`` file would usually look like this:
+The clock file is located in your output directory (specified in ``ResultPath`` option of ``namelist.config``) and controls the time.
+At the start of a new experiment that we want to initialize from climatology (a so-called cold start), the ``fesom.clock`` file would usually look like this:

 ::

     0 1 1948
     0 1 1948

 In this example, ``1948`` is the first available year of the atmospheric ``CORE2`` forcing.
 The two identical lines tell the model that this is the start of the experiment and that there is no restart file to be read.
+Also make sure that the ``yearnew`` option of the ``namelist.config`` is set to the year you would like the cold start to begin (1948 in this case).

 Let's assume that we run the model with a timestep of 30 minutes (= 1800 seconds) for a full year (1948).
 After the run is successfully finished, the clock file will then automatically be updated and look like this: